chrisnorman7/cooking_classes/src/introduction.md

 # Introduction

+Welcome to this cooking course.
+Created by Chris and Claire-Louise Norman, it aims to provide a gentle introduction to cooking for those who are blind or visually impaired.

+This course will be run at [Coventry Resource Centre For The Blind](https://www.coventryblind.org.uk/), but the recipes are free for anyone to modify and use.

 ## Before You Start

 Cooking as a blind person can be challenging: There are hot things everywhere, waiting for your onions to brown is confusing at best, and how exactly does one measure 100g anyway?